reasn/autonomous-startups/README.md

 **[Alexander Thiel](https://www.linkedin.com/in/reasn/)**
 CTO 0 → Series B | Automation-native | Product, GTM, and AI systems
 Now full-time on Elegant Swarm.

 Committed:
 - **Staff-level engineer** – 8+ years full-stack & infra
 - **Senior engineer** – 4+ years, promoted early

-Missing: **GTM Expert (strategy, execution, and automation)**
-You’re ambitious, curious, kind, and unafraid of problems you haven’t solved yet.

 ---

+### Looking for One Co-Founder: Two Possible Profiles

+I’m looking for **one co-founder**—someone exceptional who fits **either** of these profiles:

+---

+#### 1. **GTM Operator** – *Growth Strategist & Sponsor Flywheel Architect*
+Early-stage GTM lead who turns abstract propositions into live markets.
+You’ll own sponsor acquisition, the freemium flywheel, and experimentation architecture.
+You've led 3+ full GTM launches, built with low/no-code tools, and think in feedback loops.

+---

+#### 2. **VC-Type** – *Capital Strategist & Portfolio Design Lead*
+An operator-investor hybrid who can turn weird-but-right systems into fundable stories.
+You’ll own investor narrative, capital roadmap, and help design the platform’s financial structure.
+You've raised or supported >$10M and evaluated dozens of early-stage startups.

+---

+Let’s build this system together.

+---

 ### Sponsor Journey

-You’ve founded a startup before.
-You spot a strong edge—but you don’t have time to pursue it.
+You've founded a startup before.
+You spot a strong edge—but you don't have time to pursue it.

 With Elegant Swarm, you contribute insight, pay a small fee, and guide lightly.
 In return, you get a fully agent-run company built on your signal.
 Strategy, GTM, product—all handled.